 Nutritional Support for Healing

-Eating a balanced diet rich in protein, healthy fats, and soft carbohydrates supports the healing process.
+Eating a balanced diet rich in protein, healthy fats, and complex carbohydrates supports the healing process.
 Yogurt, eggs, protein powder, smoothies, soft fruits, mashed potatoes, cooked vegetables, and broth-based soups all contribute to recovery.

 Maintaining proper hydration is also critical.
 Water and lukewarm liquids like tea or milk help the body heal efficiently.
 Avoid using a straw and hot beverages to prevent disruption of the blood clot and reduce the risk of dry socket.